NeuroTechX/ntx_slack_archive/_announcements_.md

  >hectordomorozco: say whatttt!
 Amazing :) KW is having an event on Thursday as well, and TO on Friday.
 What a week!

+6/27/2017 7:01 PM

+ **sydneyneurotechx** :

+ >Congrats hectordomorozco  and good luck!
+Looking forward to hearing about the results